RickSanj/McDonalds_assistant/README.md

 To-do list:

-- parse menu
-- validate state of the order
 - testing
 - async
 - REST API

-Menu in my json

 if it doesn't pass the validation, the system should ask the user to specify the order again, and discard the LLM output.